ksturgeon/kyligence-demo/README.md

   * The node container starts up, and at the very end, it checks for the environment variable MAPR_SCRIPT_URL
   * If found, the URL is downloaded.
 It MUST be a ZIP file
   * The file is unzipped, the container changes to the script direct directory, and executes './mapr-job.sh'
+  * In order to execute your script the MAPR_SCRIPT_URL must be set on your container in your deployment (See the "SE Demo Cluster - "Let's Build a Demo!" google doc)

 ## Demo Prep #